apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 -   INVALID_REQUEST - not all of the required request parameters were present

+-   INVALID_TICKET_SPEC - failure to meet the requirements of validation specification

+-   UNAUTHORIZED_SERVICE_PROXY - the service is not authorized to perform proxy authentication

+-   INVALID_PROXY_CALLBACK - The proxy callback specified is invalid.
+The credentials specified for proxy authentication do not meet the security requirements

 -   INVALID_TICKET - the ticket provided was not valid, or the ticket did not come from an initial login and "renew" was set on validation.
 The body of the \<cas:authenticationFailure\> block of the XML response SHOULD describe